ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 - **Exception handling**: Verifying that exceptions are properly thrown and handled when needed.

 > [!NOTE]
-> Unit tests should be written using the [xUnit](https://xunit.net).
+> Unit tests should be written using [xUnit](https://xunit.net).
 Refer to the various test projects within the [semi-test-library-dotnet](https://github.com/ni/semi-test-library-dotnet) repository as a reference.
 >
 > Contributors should write tests using simulated hardware that can be run in offline mode only.
 If a test requires actual hardware to run, please reach out to NI for further discussion before proceeding.
 >